Sunbzchrre/eyesync/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Contributor Guidelines

+1. When commiting changes, make sure to create a note on the description box of the changes that have been made.
+2. Inform groupmates about the status of the project in the groupchat.